The Climate Leadership Council’s Center for Climate & Trade

 WHAT WE DO

-Addressing climate change at the necessary scale and speed will require a variety of tools and ever-greater global collaboration.
-The Center brings together leading experts from government, academia, industry, environment, labor, and other fields to explore a range of opportunities at the climate-trade nexus.
+Meaningfully lowering global GHG emissions will require a variety of tools and ever-greater global collaboration.
+The Center brings together leading experts from government, industry, environment, labor, academia, and other fields to explore a range of opportunities at the climate-trade nexus.
 Participants have diverse viewpoints on specific policies but are united by their sincere interest in finding effective solutions to this global challenge.

 • Research: The Center publishes pivotal new research and analysis exploring the environmental, economic, and political implications of climate and trade policies.